Acupuncture for Migraines & Headaches

 Pharmacological Therapy for Migraine Prevention.
 Headache: The Journal of

-Head and Face Pain
+Head and Face Pain. - Linde K,

 Allais G, Brinkhaus B, Fei Y, Mehring M, Vertosick E, Vickers A & White A

 2016.
 ‘Acupuncture for the pre-vention of episodic migraine’.
-Cochrane Database Systematic Review.
+Cochrane Database Systematic Review. - Linde K,

 Allais G, Brinkhaus B, Fei Y, Mehring M, Shin B, Vickers A & White A 2016.

 ‘Acupuncture for the pre-vention of tension- type headache’.
-Cochrane Database Systematic Review. doi:10.1002/14651858.CD007587.
+Cochrane Database Systematic Review. doi:10.1002/14651858.CD007587. - Wang L,

 Zhang X, Guo J, Liu H, Zhang Y, Liu C, Yi J, Wang L, Zhao J & Li S 2012.
 ‘Efficacy